 Right to issue shares and bonds

-Unlike a joint-stock company in Vietnam, a limited liability company, regardless of a one-member LLC or an LLC with two or more members, is NOT allowed to issue shares.
+Unlike a joint-stock company in Vietnam, a limited liability company, whether a one-member LLC or an LLC with two or more members, is NOT allowed to issue shares.

-- Member’s council: This is the body with the highest position for making decisions of the company.
+This is the body with the highest position for making decisions for the company.
 It is mandatory that the Member’s council must hold at least one meeting per year.

-- Director/Director General: Main responsibilities of director/ director general is to manage daily business operations of the limited liability company, as well as hold the liability for his/ her exercise of rights to the Members’ Council.
+The main responsibilities of the director/ director general are to manage daily business operations of the limited liability company, as well as hold the liability for his/ her exercise of rights to the Members’ Council.

-- Supervisory Board: If your multi-member LLC in Vietnam is a state enterprise or a subsidiary of a state enterprise in Vietnam, then you must establish a Supervisory Board as stipulated by Article 54, Law on Enterprise 2020.
-Other circumstances on whether this Board should be formed or not is at the discretion of the LLC itself.
+If your multi-member LLC in Vietnam is a state enterprise or a subsidiary of a state enterprise in Vietnam, then you must establish a Supervisory Board as stipulated by Article 54, Law on Enterprise 2020.
+Other circumstances on whether this Board should be formed or not are at the discretion of the LLC itself.

 As for a one-member limited liability company, the corporate structure can be one of two following models (roles and duties of each component are similar to the above-mentioned features of multi-member LLCs):